 Meet Elizabeth and James, a uniquely wonderful couple who have mastered the many challenges that a relationship between two Aspergian individuals pose.
 Both diagnosed with Asperger's Syndrome in their adult lives, Elizabeth and James talk openly and candidly about the importance that communication, respect, kindness and shared values hold in a relationship.
 While these qualities are at the core of every healthy relationship, Elizabeth and James explain the importance of very clear, explicit communication between individuals who have Asperger Syndrome.
 Elizabeth and James talk about the importance of developing friendships with a variety of people before settling into a long term intimate relationship with one person.
 Elizabeth and James live together and can talk about the importance of personal space and accommodations in the home that enable individuals with Asperger profiles to live comfortable and fulfilling lives together.

-Bryn Healy (she/her) is a college student, majoring in sociology.
+Bryn Healy (she/her) is a college student, majoring in Sociology and Politics with a nexus in Law, Public Policy and Human Rights.
 Healy was diagnosed as Autistic at age 16, a couple of months before junior year of high school.
 Many women, like Healy, share the experience of being diagnosed later than their cis-male counterparts.
 Healy is passionate about raising awareness about the varying presentations of Autism in different individuals, and intersections between Autism and various other neurodivergences (i.e. misophonia, OCD, sensory processing, etc.).
 It was a journey for Healy to come to be open about her diagnosis due to discrimination and ableism in her K-12 education and from her peers.
 She wants to spread the word about what medical professionals, educators, and other students can do to support neurodivergent and disabled students.